a-gram/audioneex/README.md

 in [this paper](https://www.dropbox.com/s/0qvfq2o53uudaqx/agramaglia_acr_paper_2014.pdf)

+## Documentation

+The official documentation can be found [here](https://audioneex.readthedocs.io)

-## Prerequisites
+## Quick start

-The engine needs, and has been tested with, the following dependencies
+Clone or download the repository into a directory of your choice.
+The engine needs the following dependencies

 - Boost 1.6
 - FFTSS 3.0